tradingview/rest_integrations_docs/source/trading/Mapping_symbols.rst

 In TradingView production and staging, `/mapping`_ is requested twice a day.
 Based on the response, mapping is generated on the TradingView side.
 During development, you can implement partial mapping, not for all supported instruments.
-At the development stage, you can set a partial mapping, not for all instruments supported by the broker.

 How to test the endpoint
 ..........................

 Use the :doc:`trading integration test <../trading_tests/index>` to check the accuracy of symbol mapping.
-The test verifies that symbols in the `/instruments`_ match TradingView symbols.
+The test verifies that symbols in the `/instruments`_ match the TradingView symbols.